Scroll for more.

 About the Journalist

 Sugato Mukherjee is a photographer and writer based in Kolkata whose interests are multifold.
 He has worked on stories about the nomadic Changpa tribesmen in Eastern Ladakh; vibrant, syncretic cults in South India; and the lives of salt farmers in Gujarat and Vietnam.
 He also loves to write about unexpected travel destinations and food.
-His work has been published by Al Jazeera, Deutsche Welle, American Sociological Journal, Atlas Obscura, National Geographic Traveller India, The Globe and Mail, and Discovery.
+His work has been published by BBC, Al Jazeera, Deutsche Welle, Fodor’s, American Sociological Journal, Atlas Obscura, National Geographic Traveller India, The Globe and Mail, and Discovery.